Skip to main content

 11. The Yellow House by Sarah M. Broom.

-Named a Notable Book of the Year by the New York Times and a National Book Award Winner, The Yellow House is a memoir of one black family that begins in a “shotgun house” in the then-promising neighborhood of New Orleans East.
+Named a Notable Book of the Year by the New York Times and a National Book Award Winner, The Yellow House is a memoir of one New Orleans family and the house that shaped them.
+It reads like a hymn to impermanence.
+It’s about loss, rebuilding, and the spiritual architecture of home.

 12. Minor Feelings by Cathy Park Hong.